-April 26, 2019
+April 20, 2020

-To: Office of Inspector General

-Board of Governors of the Federal Reserve System and

-Bureau of Consumer Financial Protection

-From: TFC Consulting, Inc. JST

-Subject: Memo of Transmittal for the Performance Audit of the Bureau of Consumer Financial

-Protection Civil Penalty Fund's Compliance with the Improper Payments Information Act of

-2002, as Amended

-Date: April 26, 2019
+Prepared By Brown & Company CPAs and Management Consultants, PLLC

+NOTICE - THIS REPORT IS FOR RESTRICTED OFFICIAL USE

+CERTIFIED PUBLIC ACCOUNTANTS AND MANAGEMENT CONSULTANTS, PLLC -

+BROWN & COMPANY

+CERTIFIED PUBLIC ACCOUNTANTS AND MANAGEMENT CONSULTANTS, PLLC

+То: Office of Inspector General Board of Governors of the Federal Reserve System and the Bureau of Consumer Financial Protection From: Brown & Company CPAs and Management Consultants, PLLC Subject: Memo to Transmit the Independent Accountant's Report of the Audit of the Bureau of Consumer Financial Protection's Compliance with the Improper Payments Information Act of 2002 as Amended Submission Requirements, for Fiscal Year 2019 Date: April 20, 2020

-TFC Consulting, Inc. (TFC) was engaged to perform a performance audit of the Bureau of Consumer Financial Protection (Bureau) Civil Penalty Fund's compliance with the requirements of the Improper Payments Information Act of 2002, as amended (IPIA).
-This memo serves as the transmittal memo to the Office of Inspector General (OIG), Board of Governors of the Federal Reserve System and Bureau of Consumer Financial Protection.
-The Audit Report was released in final form on April 26, 2019 by Jitanshu Trivedi, President and CEO of TFC.
+Brown & Company CPAs and Management Consultants, PLLC (Brown & Company) was engaged to perform a performance audit of the Bureau of Consumer Financial Protection's (Bureau) compliance with the Improper Payments Information Act of 2002 as Amended (IPIA Act), for Fiscal Year 2019 as required by the Act.
+This memo serves as the transmittal memo to the Office of Inspector General for the Board of Governors of the Federal Reserve System and the Bureau of Consumer Financial Protection.